Scaramouche poster

 At 55 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat Andre, now a master swordsman, publicly challenges de Maynes and they fight to a draw in a spectacular duel.
 Andre proves himself equal to his enemy - a false victory, as de Maynes escapes and Andre's identity as the fugitive is revealed., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 80 minutes (73% through) represents the emotional nadir.
 Here, Andre discovers that de Maynes is his half-brother, sharing the same noble father.
 His entire quest for vengeance is revealed as fratricide, and everything he believed about his identity and purpose crumbles.
-His friend died for nothing., demonstrates the protagonist at their lowest point.
+His friend died for nothing., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 86 minutes initiates the final act resolution at 78% of the runtime.
 Andre realizes that justice, not personal vengeance, is what Philippe died for.
 He synthesizes his theatrical skills, swordsmanship, and newfound principles, choosing to fight for the Revolution and the people rather than merely for revenge., demonstrating the transformation achieved throughout the journey.